 Jerry Griffin, a well-known social work professor at the University of Alabama, became the first executive director of Community Service Programs of West Alabama.
 His passion and resilience proved to be the motivating force behind the agency’s early goal of community organization.
 With the motto: “A hand up, not just a hand out” and an emphasis on training, CSP focused on getting people to collaborate for the betterment of their community, while equipping them with basic skills needed to promote independence.

-Today, CSP of West Alabama serves those in need throughout an eight-county service area, encompassing Bibb, Choctaw, Fayette, Greene, Hale, Lamar, Sumter and Tuscaloosa.
+Today, CSP of West Alabama serves those in need throughout an Ten-county service area, encompassing Bibb, Choctaw, Dallas, Fayette, Greene, Hale, Lamar, Perry, Sumter and Tuscaloosa.
 As a community action agency, the governance body is tripartite, composed of one-third elected officials or their representatives, one-third business/civic organizations and one-third low income individuals/organizations.
-The current board is chaired by Tuscaloosa County Commissioner Freddie Washington.
+The board is currently chaired by Freddie Washington.

 Under the direction of the present Executive Director, Cynthia W. Burton, the agency continues in carrying out its motto, “Committed to Building Stronger Families and Communities,” which is the foundation on which the agency provides services through innovative programs in supportive services, education and housing.

 CSP maintains collaborative relationships with other non-profits and resource agencies as well as faith-based entities in order to provide a full array of resources to its client base.

 CSP’s Supportive Services Department aids families with direct resources through: